Affordable Housing: Defining the Problem

 You can access the street in under a couple of minutes.
 The longer the access time, the more the residents will avoid the hassle of going down.

-Now, let’s look at the human anthill.
+Long access time.
 Residents above floor five have no connection to the street and won’t go down unless they absolutely must.
-Going to the street is almost a five-minute trip involving going down a long hallway, waiting for an elevator, taking an elevator, and exiting the building.
+Going to the street is almost a five-minute trip involving a long hallway, waiting for an elevator, taking an elevator, and exiting the building.
 Five minutes sounds like nothing once, but over time, residents begin to avoid the hassle entirely.

-Affordable Scheme #4: Scavenging Failures
+Affordable Scheme #4: Vulturing

 Screw up.